 Pee Wee Gaskins first found employment on a local tobacco farm, where he quickly developed a scheme of stealing the crop and selling it on the side, as well as burning down the barns of others for a fee so that they could collect insurance.

 But when a teenage girl mocked Gaskins for this gig, he split her skull open with a hammer.
 Gaskins was consequently sent away to the South Carolina State Penitentiary, where he was reportedly sexually enslaved by a gang leader.
 But Gaskins violently put an end to this when he slit a feared inmate’s throat and earned everyone’s respect.

-For years, Gaskin mused over what he called “them aggravated and bothersome feelings,” for which he found grisly outlets.
-As in September 1969, after serving six years in prison for statutory rape, when Gaskins embarked on his worst murder spree yet.
+For years, Gaskins mused over what he called “them aggravated and bothersome feelings,” for which he found grisly outlets.
+In September 1969, after serving six years in prison for statutory rape, Gaskins embarked on his worst murder spree yet.